@timohausmann/quadtree-ts

 rectangle2.data = entity;

-// extending inherits the qtIndex method
+// extending inherits the geometry's properties and the qtIndex method

 class Box extends Rectangle {